cjOne7/OwnProjects/README.md

 # OwnProjects
-This rerository was created to store my own projects/libraries.
+This repository was created to store my own projects/libraries.